corticon/corticon.js-samples/CompositeApps/AWS Step Functions/Solar Installation/README.md

 and get some loan offers to finance the installation.

 It is a Web and Cloud Serverless application that integrates Corticon.js with AWS Step Functions.
 The aim of this sample is to show composite applications.
-By composite applications we mean applications that mesh together various services to compose a main application.
+By composite applications, we mean applications that mesh together various services to compose a main application.
+Additionally, we aim to demonstrate composing the application using several discrete (more atomistic) decision services that do a specific job well; as opposed to having a single, much larger decision service that gathers data and compute all the results.

-To demonstrate these concepts, our demo app links together discrete Corticon Decision Services and Rest Services in an AWS Step functions workflow using a non-trivial use case.
+To demonstrate these concepts, our demo app links together several Corticon.js Decision Services and Rest Services in an AWS Step functions workflow using a non-trivial use case.

 Limitations: The application is programmed for a couple of US states, namely CA, MA and NY.

 ## How does the application work?

-Explain how app is decomposed (what is each part) - architecture top level view
+The application has the following architecture:
+- The UI is a Web Browser application
+- An AWS API Gateway entry point to kick start the workflow.
+- An AWS Step functions state machine to execute Corticon.js decision services and REST services.

+### A bit about each component

 - A bit about the client: it is an HTML/Browser based application.
 It lets users enter some data about their residence.
 It triggers the workflow (AWS step functions) via an HTTP call to an AWS/API Gateway entry point.
 It shows progress of the state machine